 Hope you enjoy reading this as much as I love writing this – coz I’m probably not going to stop.
 Seriously.
 Those threats just aren’t going to work.

 LEGAL-LIKE STUFF: All reviews, articles, commentaries and posts are the property of the Cinema365 blog and its owner.
 Republication of any review, article, comment or post may only occur with the written permission of the writer.
-Thanks.
+So there.